 As it traverses the state, the Florida National Scenic Trail crosses numerous public and private lands.
 The FNST would not be the celebrated public resource it is today without the cooperation and assistance of many land managers.
 Land managers and their staff work with and support volunteers in building and maintaining the Trail.
 They support and advocate for FNST development, maintenance, and promotion.
 Visit the Land Managers page for more information.

 The following graphic illustrates the breakdown of FNST land managers by agency type:

 Volunteers are the backbone of the Florida National Scenic Trail.
-The Trail is primarily built and maintained by volunteers.
-Some of their highly valued efforts include buidling and maintaining the FNST, guiding hikes, leadership roles, working with land managers, and trail planning.
-The Florida Trail Association is the USDA Forest Service's chief partner in managing volunteers on the FNST.
+Some of their highly valued efforts include building and maintaining the FNST, guiding hikes, leadership roles, working with land managers, and trail planning.
+The Florida Trail Association is a partner to the USDA Forest Service in managing volunteers on the FNST.

 Incorporated in 1964, the Florida Trail Association is a 501(c)3 nonprofit volunteer organization that helps build, maintain, protect, and promote the 1,000-mile FNST.
 Visit our Volunteers page for more information.